Uvacoder/astronomy-photo-app/README.md

 ### - Custom likes and albums
 You can like a photo or save it to an album.
 Albums have customized names and can be renamed or deleted.
 Likes and albums are stored on Airtable and will be retrieved when the app loads.

-### - Responsive design + Light and dark mode compatible
+### - Responsive design (desktop only) + Light and dark mode compatible
-Thanks to TailwindCSS, minimal code is needed to implement this.
+The app will display light or dark mode depending on your system preferences.
+However you cannot toggle between light and dark mode on the app.
+That will require custom CSS for every elements.

 ---